We perceive ____________ by our sense of taste

 Oral Sensory System

-We perceive ___________ as a result of our oral sensory system
+As a result of our oral sensory system, we perceive:

 - Temperature